jgranlun/jgranlun.github.io/README.md

 Anyways the error seems to be coming from the used webdriver (in this case chromedriver), so one alternative is to switch to using geckodriver (Firefox) which does not crash in these text inputs.

 Another workaround is to downgrade to 'ExtendedSelenium2Library==0.4.13' version, which does not have this issue.
-Note though that version 0.4.13 is quite old and some Selenium2Library KWs are missing from that version.
+Note though that version 0.4.13 is quite old and some of the newer Selenium KWs are missing from that version.
 For example 'Scroll Element Into View' KW is not found in that version.

 Finally here are the library versions I was using for reference
 - robotframework-selenium2library==1.8.0